sybrew/the-seo-framework/readme.txt

 			* Sitemaps post queries are now suppressing filters.
 		* Translation strings are sanitatized when needed.
 		* Included better validation of superglobals.
+		* Better PHP 5.3 compatibility has been introduces on URL parsing.
+		* Increased usage of the WordPress core caching system so themes and other plugins can benefit from earlier calls.
+			* This reduces memory usage and increases overal performance.
+Although not directly notable.
 	/
 	* Transient and Object cache key generation based on type request now run earlier and bypass the static cache for improved performance and reduced memory heap size.
 	* Method `AutoDescription_DoingItRight::init_columns_ajax()` now only runs on the applicable AJAX action, right before the tag is output.
 Instead of `admin_init`.